Ischias - Rehcore AB

 How to recognize sciatica and what you can do

-Sciatica is a pain that often starts in the lower back and continues through the buttock down the leg and sometimes all the way into the foot.
-The pain can be felt in different ways, from stabbing and tingling to numbness and a dull ache.
-The cause is that the body's longest nerve, the sciatic nerve, has become irritated or pinched.
+Sciatica is a pain that often starts in the lower back and extends through the buttock down into the leg and sometimes all the way to the foot.
+The pain can feel different, from sharp jabs and shooting pains to numbness and a dull ache.
+The cause is irritation or compression of the body's longest nerve, the sciatic nerve.

-The discomfort can greatly affect everyday life and make it difficult to sit, stand, walk or sleep.
-For many, it goes away within a few weeks, especially if you move around and avoid resting too much.
-But for some, the problems can be long-term and then both self-care and aids may be needed to relieve the pain, such as back supports that relieve pressure in the case of sciatica .
+The discomfort can significantly impact daily life, making it difficult to sit, stand, walk, or sleep.
+For many, it resolves within a few weeks, especially if one stays active and avoids too much rest.
+However, for some, the problems can become long-lasting, requiring self-care and aids to relieve the pain, such as back supports that provide relief for sciatica.

 Common causes of sciatica

-A common cause is a herniated disc in the lower back.
-This is when a disc presses against a nerve root, causing the pain.
+A common cause is a herniated disc in the lower back, where a disc presses against a nerve root, causing pain.
 Other causes can be narrowing of the spinal canal or worn joints in the back.
-Sometimes the problem is due to tight muscles in the buttock area, which is usually called false sciatica.
+Sometimes the discomfort is due to tight muscles in the gluteal area, which is often called false sciatica.

 Symptoms of sciatica

-Sciatica often causes a radiating pain that runs from the back down the leg.
-Some people also experience numbness, tingling or muscle weakness.
-Sometimes it can be difficult to sit for long periods of time or to find a comfortable sleeping position.
-The amount of pain and how far down the leg the pain is felt can vary depending on how the nerve is affected.
+Sciatica often causes radiating pain that extends from the back down into the leg.
+Some people also experience numbness, tingling, or muscle weakness.
+Sometimes it can be difficult to sit for long periods or find a comfortable sleeping position.
+The intensity of the pain and how far down the leg it is felt can vary depending on how the nerve is affected.

-• Pain radiating from the lower back down the leg
+• Pain radiating from the lower back down into the leg

 • Numbness or tingling in the leg or foot